BioAITeam/Strategy-to-improve-CNN-applied-to-digital-image-steganalysis-in-the-spatial-domain/README.md

 conda install jupyter
 ```
 Enter the cloned folder, then enter the "CNNs and SRM filters" folder and run the notebook of your choice.

+## Note
+Before running the notebook, please verify that the file paths are correct.
 ## Databases

 The data set used to reproduce the results can be downloaded from this <a href="https://drive.google.com/drive/folders/1G5vdhW11_qKfVC6W8_pfJpstVkXUk1QQ?usp=sharing">link</a>.
 Images taken from: <a href="http://agents.fel.cvut.cz/boss/index.php?mode=VIEW&tmpl=materials">BOSS competition</a> and <a href="http://bows2.ec-lille.fr/index.php?mode=VIEW&tmpl=index1">BOWS2</a>.